Blake Bell: Jacksonville Jaguars

 On October 16, 2018, he signed with the Jacksonville Jaguars.
 He appeared in 10 games (4 starts), tallying 8 receptions for 67 yards.

 Kansas City Chiefs (first stint)

 On April 2, 2019, Bell signed with the Kansas City Chiefs.
-Bell scored his first NFL touchdown on January 12, 2020 with an eight-yard touchdown reception in the fourth quarter of Kansas City’s AFC Divisional Playoff win over the Houston Texans.
-The Chiefs advanced to Super Bowl LIV where they defeated Bell’s former team San Francisco 49ers 31-20.
+Bell scored his first NFL touchdown on January 12, 2020, with an eight-yard touchdown reception in the fourth quarter of Kansas City's AFC Divisional Playoff win over the Houston Texans.
+The Chiefs advanced to Super Bowl LIV where they defeated Bell's former team the 49ers 31–20.
 Bell caught one pass for nine yards in the Super Bowl.

 Dallas Cowboys

 On April 7, 2020, Bell was signed as a free agent by the Dallas Cowboys, to take over the blocking tight end role that Jason Witten had the previous season.
 After starter Blake Jarwin was lost for the year with an ACL injury suffered in the season opener against the Los Angeles Rams, Bell became the backup tight end behind Dalton Schultz.
 He appeared in 16 games, making 11 receptions for 110 yards and no touchdowns.
 He started the seventh and eighth game, when the Cowboys employed a two tight end formation to provide extra passing protection.